 Dogs are extremely social animals and need lots of contact with humans and other dogs.
-If your dog sleeps outdoors, make sure that he is brought into the home daily to interact with his "pack."
+If your dog sleeps outdoors, make sure that he is brought into the home daily to interact with his family.

 Puppies that are weaned (6-weeks and older) require good quality puppy food.
 They do not require milk.
 Adult dogs will thrive on a quality dry kibble.
 Both are available at your local pet supply store.
 Consult the feeding guidelines provided on the bag or can to determine how much your dog should eat in a day.
 It is common for most dogs to eat twice a day — in the morning and at dinner time.
 Puppies may require three meals a day.

 There are a lot of treats available for dogs at grocery stores and your local pet supply stores.
 Treats are great for training but should not replace dog food.
 Limit the amount of treats your dog receives each day and don't forget to take into consideration the size of your dog too.